 As the abortion, the euthanasia has been another really discussed topic over the years.

-People that stand for euthanasia and physician-assisted suicide contend that terminal ill people should have the right to finish their suffering with a easy, fast and dignified death.
-They defend that the right to die is protected by the same constitutional safeguards that assure such rights as marriage, procreation, and the termination of a life that is possible to save with a medical treatment.
+People that stand for euthanasia and physician-assisted suicide contend that terminal ill people should have the right to finish their suffering with an easy, fast and dignified death.
+They defend that the right to die is protected by the same constitutional safeguards that assure such rights as to marriage, procreation, and the termination of a life that is possible to save with medical treatment.

 People that do not stand for euthanasia and physician-assisted suicide state that doctors have a moral reliability to keep their convalescents alive as it appeared in the Hippocratic Oath.
-They argue there might be a “slippery slope” from euthanasia to murder, and that making legal euthanasia will unfairly target the poor and disabled and originate incentives for insurance companies to finish human lives to save money.
+They argue there might be a “slippery slope” from euthanasia to murder and that this originates incentives for insurance companies to finish human lives to save money.

-“The practice or occupation of engaging in sexual activity with someone for payment. “
+An accurate definition of prostitution can be define as a practice or occupation of engaging in sexual activity with someone for payment.

-People that stand for legalizing prostitution think it would decrease crime, enhance public health, increment tax revenue, help people out of poverty, get prostitutes out off the streets, and make possible that consenting adults could take their own choices.
-They state that prostitution is a victim-less crime and that some countries, provinces and states around the world have legalized this act.
+People that stand for legalizing prostitution think it would decrease crime, enhance public health, get prostitutes out off the streets, and make possible that consenting adults could take their own choices.
+They state that prostitution is a victimless crime and that some countries, provinces, and states around the world have legalized this act.

 People that do not stand for making prostitution legal would head to increment in sexually transmitted diseases such as AIDS, global human trafficking, and violent crime including rape and homicide.
 They state that prostitution is constitutionally immoral, commercially exploit and promotes the oppression of women by men.

-“The action of coming to live permanently in a foreign country.”
+Define for the experts as the action of coming to live lastingly in a foreign country.